LGBTQ rights in Kerala: Opposition

 There is increasing opposition to LGBT+ rights in the state recently.
 Prominent anti-LBGT+ groups include meninist groups, right-wing political groups, and religious organizations.
-Mainstream politicians like former Minister for social welfare, Dr. M. K. Muneer and K. M. Shaji have voiced their opposition multiple times with some of their statements being dubbed as 'hate speeches' by the media.
+Mainstream politicians belonging to Indian Union Muslim League like former Minister for social welfare, Dr. M. K. Muneer and K. M. Shaji have voiced their opposition multiple times with some of their statements being dubbed as 'hate speeches' by the media.
 Cyberbullying against the community and its supporters was reported to be at an all-time high with even Kerala Blasters Football Club and actor Mammootty were not being spared.
 Suicides of at least two persons belonging to the LGBTQ community have been linked to cyberbullying by homophobic trolls from Kerala.
 In December 2023, the High Court of Kerala described the cyber attacks against the LGBT+ community as a 'serious issue' and asked the authorities to take necessary action.
 The annual pride march conducted in Malappuram in October 2023 was attacked by a homophobic mob which led to lathicharge by the police.